-If you are filing Form 990-PF because you no longer meet a public support test under section 509(a)(1) and you have not previously filed Form 990-PF, check Initial return of a former public charity in block G of the Entity section on page 1 of your return.
+If you are filing Form 990-PF because you no longer meet a public support test under section 509(a)(1) and you have not previously filed Form 990-PF, check Initial return of a former public charity in Item G of the Heading section on page 1 of your return.
 Before filing Form 990-PF for the first time, you may want to go to www.irs.gov/eo for the latest information and filing tips to confirm you are no longer a publicly supported organization.

-For annual tax periods beginning after 2006, most tax-exempt organizations, other than churches, are required to file an annual Form 990, 990-EZ, or 990-PF with the IRS, or to submit a Form 990-N e-Postcard to the IRS.
+Most tax-exempt organizations, other than churches, are required to file an annual Form 990, 990-EZ, or 990-PF with the IRS, or to submit a Form 990-N e-Postcard to the IRS.
 If an organization fails to file an annual return or notice as required for 3 consecutive years, it will automatically lose its tax-exempt status.
 See General Instruction M.

 Do not include Social Security numbers on publicly disclosed forms.
 Because the IRS is required to publicly disclose the organization's annual information returns, Social Security numbers should not be included on this form.
-By law, with limited exceptions, the IRS cannot remove that information before making the form publicly available.
 Documents subject to disclosure include schedules and attachments filed with the form.